alevani/ant_war_simulation/REPORT.md

 Given that I do not master every languages that exist and since this project is not about the  discovering and use of a new language, this narrows down the scope even more.
 In the above section we got rid of the low-level languages and the server-side ones since they would only add more complexity in an already quite complex task.
 This leaves me with Javascript, Python and Java, three interesting candidates.
 From there, it is more of a personal choice than an actual language to language comparison.
 Each of these three languages implement drawing technics and can perform all of the above described needs.
 I will nonetheless explain the advantages and inconveniences of each, based on my personal experiences and knowledges acquired throughout my developer’s life.

  Let’s start with Python.
 Python is a very light and high-level language and is surprisingly simple and satisfying to work with.
 Being non-typed and almost “Human language” alike makes it a very appealing language to choose.
 It has good support of threads and includes some powerful (yet, unknown to me) drawing frameworks such as PyGame or Arcade.
 Python almost look like the perfect candidate.
 However, it is the slowest of the three at “Calculation steps per seconds” (as shown in Figure N), which is highly important when one needs to create a simulation as it will defined how much item can the program handle at a given time T. That being said, Python remain quite an interesting candidate, but ultimately not the one which will be used for the simulation.
 Secondly, Java.
 It is broadly known (which makes it one of the most documented language in the market) and can be used for more or less everything.
 It already implements a lot of structure, function, drawing technics and basic graphic tools because it has been designed to be a somewhat higher-level version of C with oriented object programming.
 It uses the JVM (Java Virtual Machine) to run the Java compiled bytecode which adds a lot of overhead at the start compared to interpreted languages (but saving you from dummy mistakes).
 It however has the highest “Calculation steps per second” score compared to the two others as Figure N demonstrates it.
 All of that being said, Java would almost be the perfect candidates.
 The only downside one could really think of is the lack of “good” drawing frameworks.
 It becomes quickly frustrating to work with drawing and threading in Java (but this is highly personal).
 Finally Javascript.
 Javascript is the kind of candidate who is a clever mixt between the advantages of Java and Python.
 It has a good “Calculation steps per second” score, it is easy to use and web based.
-Being web-based means that it is rather easy to deploy [^more on that].
+Being web-based means that it is rather easy to deploy **[more on that]**.
 It has a good community and support a lot of user-made libraries, plus its documentation is also very great (as Python and Java).
 It has a very good vanilla drawing libraries and very good drawing frameworks such as Preprocess that can be used on top of VanillaJS